powers-game-design/sword-and-spear/RULES.md

 Then each player resolves the attack markers on their units.
  - First, if a unit has an unbroken shield, mark the shield as broken (x) to discard an attack marker.
  - Then, if their is an unbroken fortress within one column, mark the fortress as broken (X) to discard an attack marker.
+   - If a unit has multiple fortresses to choose from, priority is given to a fortress on the unit, then to a fortress on the same column, then the column to the right (preferencing the same row), then the coloumn to the left.
    - If multiple units would need the same fortress, priority is given to a unit on the same coloumn as the fortress, then the column to the right, then the coloumn to the left.
  - If there is still at least one attack marker on a unit that unit is killed.
 Remove the unit card from the battle.